divya-rama89/GossipPushSum/README.md

 Note
 ----------------------------------------------------------------------------

-Please refer to excel sheet in the project root folder for our test results and the number of bitcoins mined for various inputs
+Please refer to excel sheet in the project root folder for our test results and the number of rounds required to converge for various inputs

 Details:
 ----------------------------------------------------------------------------